bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Test, slidetoggle"
   alt="Test, slidetoggle." />

-If I save that and then come back and look at my example here, and click slide toggle, you can see that it does this bounce.
+<p>If I save that and then come back and look at my example here, and click
+slide toggle, you can see that it does this bounce.
 Which is pretty interesting or you could do <b>easeInBounce</b> to get the bounce on the opposite end of the animation, which might look a little weird.
-It&apos;s doing the bounce first and then it&apos;s finishing the animation, which looks a little weird, but you get the idea and you can try some of these other easings and see what personality you can get.
+It&apos;s doing the bounce first and then it&apos;s finishing the animation, which looks a little weird, but you get the idea and you can try some of these other easings and see what personality you can get.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 168. easeoutcirc, easin, easeincirc (100) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">